Yashas10Gowda/AutoPlayChromeDino/README.md

 First copy the code which is in DinoAutoPlay.js and then paste it into the Chrome console whenever you encounter The Dino i.e. when you're offline :`(

-If you're online and you still want to try this goto <a href="chrome://dino">chrome://dino</a>
+If you're online and you still want to test this out, try searching for ` chrome://dino ` in the URL Input.

-Accessing Chrome Console :-
+### Accessing Chrome Console :-
 1) Click on the three dot menu icon.
 2) Hover over "More Tools".
 3) And the click on "Developer Tools" option.